Capital Improvement Projects

 The City of Canal Winchester performs multiple capital improvement projects each year.
 Capital projects include improvements to our infrastructure such as the transportation network, water distribution system, storm water drainage system, waste water collection system, water treatment facilities, water reclamation facilities, parks improvements and building maintenance.
 These projects are investments in our community that help maintain the quality of life, safety and economic well being that the citizens and businesses of Canal Winchester have come to enjoy.

 5 Year Capital Improvement Project Planning

 The City of Canal Winchester utilizes a combination of resurfacing, pavement repairs and rejuvenation to deliver an efficient and cost-effective street program.
-The total value of the 2017 program is $639,019.35.
+This year approximately $910,000 will be reinvested into our roadway infrastructure through the program.

 *ALERT* Dietz Drive will be closed to through traffic between Greensview Village Dr. and Connor Ave. beginning July 7th for approximately 4 weeks.

 The first phase of the development of McGill Park is currently being planned with the first work starting in the spring of 2021.
 The initial project will extend water and sewer facilities to the park site.
 Phase 1 of the park development will begin later in the spring and will include the roadways, paths and parking improvements; playground; shelter buildings and soccer fields.
 As a separate project, an asphalt trail will be constructed along the Walnut Creek corridor from the new park to the Bergstresser-Dietz covered bridge on Washington St.

 The City obtained a Land and Water Conservation Fund grant through the Ohio Department of Natural Resources for the park development and a Clean Ohio Trail Grant for the trail.